cbrownstein/brownstein.co-do/content/post/please-dont-get-a-french-bulldog/index.md

 - to become overly excited and randomly bite kids
 - to not follow a single one of your commands
 - to pee and crap all over your carpet and floors
+- to almost freeze to death when it's cold and almost heat stroke when it's hot

 What redeeming qualities do French Bulldogs have?
 Absolutely none.